The Election Commission of India (ECI) is a constitutional

 Possibly concerned that heat wave conditions might have resulted in a dip in voter turnout in

-ongoing Lok Sabha election, the Election
+the first phase of the ongoing Lok Sabha election, the Election

 Commission of India (ECI) on April 22 formed a task force comprising officials